lello5/lello5/README.md

 ##  👋 Hi, I'm Leandro Maglianella
-I am an Italian guy who graduated in BSc. in **Computer Engineering** and in MSc. in Artificial Intelligence and Robotics (both 110/110 cum Laude) at [La Sapienza, University of Rome](https://www.uniroma1.it/it/pagina-strutturale/home).
+I am an Italian guy who graduated in an MSc. in **Artificial Intelligence and Robotics** and a BSc. in **Computer Engineering** (both 110/110 with honors) at [La Sapienza, University of Rome](https://www.uniroma1.it/it/pagina-strutturale/home).

 In 2022, I have been selected by [Bending Spoons](https://bendingspoons.com/) as one of the “20 Most Impressive Computer Science & Engineering Students of Europe”.

 Currently, I am working as a Data Scientist for [Target Reply Rome](https://www.reply.com/target-reply/it/).

 ## 👀 I’m interested in ..
-.. anything related to machine learning, neuroscience, robotics and software development.
+.. anything related to machine learning, AI, neuroscience, robotics and software development.

 ## :computer: Languages and Tools
 - **Programming languages:** Python, C, C++, Java, Assembly x86, SQL, Ruby, Swift, MATLAB